zatezalo/tatjana/README.md

-# Team Transformation Program Landing Site
+# Team transformation Program Landing Site

-A complete Next.js 14 landing site for the Team Transformation Program, built with TypeScript, Tailwind CSS, and shadcn/ui.
+A complete Next.js 14 landing site for the Team transformation Program, built with TypeScript, Tailwind CSS, and shadcn/ui.

 ## Features